node-fetch/node-fetch/docs/v3-UPGRADE-GUIDE.md

 ## Minimum supported Node.js version is now 12.20

-Since Node.js will deprecate version 8 at the end of 2019, we decided that node-fetch v3.x will not only drop support for Node.js 4 and 6 (which were supported in v2.x), but also for Node.js 8.
+Since Node.js deprecated version 10 in May 2020, we decided that node-fetch v3.x will drop support for Node.js 4, 6, 8, and 10 (which were supported in v2.x).
 We strongly encourage you to upgrade, if you still haven't done so.
 Check out Node.js' official [LTS plan] for more information on Node.js' support lifetime.

 ## Converted to ES Module